isabella232/debian-8-nginx/README.md

 ## Modifying the tests

-All tests are run using the tespack-framework image.
+All tests are run using the testpack-framework image.
 See 1and1internet/testpack-framework for more information.